rng-guy/NFSMWBartender/README.txt

  • the "BASIC" FEATURE SET lets you change many otherwise hard-coded values of the game, and
  • the "ADVANCED" FEATURE SET lets you change cop-spawning behaviour and tables without limits.

-For OPTIMAL PURSUIT CUSTOMISABILITY, pair Bartender with VltEd.
-Bartender can't replace VltEd, as Bartender's features are deliberately limited to things that are beyond what VltEd can do.
+For OPTIMAL CUSTOMISABILITY, use VltEd along with Bartender.
+Bartender doesn't replace VltEd, as Bartender's features are deliberately limited to things you cannot do with VltEd alone.

 The SECTIONS BELOW address these questions in detail:
  1) • What does the "Basic" feature set do?